jk6/knockout-reservations-typescript-with-cypress/README.md

 Clone the repo and run npm install.

-Then run npm run build (only necessary the first time you run the application).
+Then run: npm run build (only necessary the first time you run the application).